Types of Maps

 Becuase the Julian Calendar had an extra 1/4 of a day every year which pushed the calendar back two months and affected the dates of the holidays in the catholic church?

-A climate map shows the weather patterns of location on Earth.
-Mapmakers will often use different colors to symbolize different temperatures and climate zones around the world.
+This type of map shows the weather patterns of locations on Earth.
+Mapmakers will often use different colors to symbolize different temperatures and zones around the world.

-387 Urban St is the address of what building?
-Is this an absolute or relaitve location?
+The address 387 Urban St is the address of [blank]!

 Persistence Prep Charter!!
 It is an absolute location.